aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 3. In the left navigation pane, under Bedrock configurations, choose Model access.
 4. On the Model access page, choose Enable specific models.
 5. Select the following models from the list:
-   - Claude 3 models - Haiku 3, Claude v2  and Claude v2.1
+   - Claude 3 models - Haiku 3 and Claude
    - Amazon Titan Text Embeddings V2
 6. Scroll down to the bottom of the screen, click Next
 7. Click "Submit" button.